MicrosoftLearning/mslearn-postgresql/Instructions/Labs/18-translate-text.md

 # Translate Text with Azure AI Translator

 As the lead developer for Margie's Travel, you have been asked to assist in an internationalization effort.
-Today, all of the rental listings for the company's short-term rentals service are in the English language.
+Today, all rental listings for the company's short-term rental service are in English.
 You want to translate these listings into a variety of languages without extensive development effort.
-All of your data is hosted in Azure Database for PostgreSQL - Flexible Server, and you would like to take advantage of Azure AI Services to perform translation.
+All of your data is hosted in Azure Database for PostgreSQL - Flexible Server, and you would like to use Azure AI Services to perform translation.

-In this exercise, you will translate English-language text into a variety of languages using the Azure AI Translator service via Azure Database for PostgreSQL - Flexible Server.
+In this exercise, you will translate English-language text into various languages using the Azure AI Translator service via Azure Database for PostgreSQL - Flexible Server.

 ## Before you start